swiss-territorial-data-lab/proj-dqry/README.md

     $ python3 ../../object-detector/scripts/make_predictions.py config-prd.yaml
     $ python3 ../scripts/prediction_filter.py config-prd.yaml

-The workflow has been automatized and can be run for batch of years by running this command:
+The workflow has been automatized and can be run for a batch of years by running this command:

     $ ../scripts/batch_process.sh